-The USB 3.0 port supports the USB 3.0 specification and is compatible to the USB 2.0/1.1 specification.
-Use this port for USB devices.
+The USB 3.1 Gen 1 port supports the USB 3.1 Gen 1 specification and is compatible to the USB 2.0 specification.
+You can connect a USB DAC to this port or use this port for USB devices.